Guidelines for Researchers holding TSAS Grants

 5.3 An effort shall be made by the Principal Investigator to ensure significant student participation by involving their student research assistants in TSAS conferences, seminars and workshops (see item 6.2).

-6.1 Travel must follow the guidelines in UWaterloo Policy 31, or parallel policies of other universities.
+6.1 Travel must follow the guidelines in University of Waterloo Policy #31, or parallel policies of other universities.

 6.2 Whenever possible, researchers are requested to build attendance at TSAS conferences and workshops into the budget of their research projects.
 TSAS represents an ideal forum for the discussion of research results and the network will be more effective if researchers commit to this form of dialogue.

-7.1 A working paper and Policy Briefing Note must be submitted by July 30, 2019.
+7.1 A Working Paper and Policy Briefing Note must be submitted by the end of the project.
 We anticipate that Working Papers will also be revised and submitted to journals or other academic forms of publication.
 These positive developments should be itemized in the annual reports submitted to TSAS by affiliated researchers in the years after completion of the project.

 7.2 Researchers should also work with the TSAS Directors to disseminate their findings through knowledge transfer/mobilization mechanisms such as policy briefs, TSAS workshops and conferences, Ottawa-based brown bag presentations, and targeted research syntheses.